blazejdolicki/CHEDAR/README.md

 - m2:  2 linear layers + Sigmoid
 - m3: 3 linear layers + ReLU
 - m4: 2 linear layers + Relu + Residual (max)
-- m5: GRU - not yet
+- m5: GRU - 1 layer
 - m6:  2 linear layers + Relu + Dropout
 - m7:  3 (linear layers+residual) structure:  linear layer + Relu + Residual (max) + linear + relu+ linear + residual
-- m8: LSTM - not yet
+- m8: LSTM - 1 layer
 - m9:  2 linear layers + Relu + Residual (addition)
 - m10:   3 linear layers + Relu + Residual (max)

 Note: modify the path of the arguments in the batch scripts to match the files that were generated during the CONVDR steps.

+#### CONVDR
+In the same there is also a script `all_convdr_kd_sequential.sh` that will do training, inference and compute results for our replication of CONVDR.

-### Scripts Structure
+## Scripts Structure

+It is also possible to run the steps to reproduce CHEDAR without the LISA cluster, for that we outline the commands required to do training, inference and compute the results (NDCG@3 and MRR).

 #### Train
 To train a chedar model you can run the `run_chedar_train.py` script with the arguments defined below.